Consensys/discovery/CONTRIBUTING.md

 # Contributing
 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-Welcome to the discv5 repository!
+Welcome to the discovery repository!
 The following is a set of guidelines for contributing to this repo and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents
 [Code of Conduct](#code-of-conduct)